SolarArbiter/SolarArbiter.github.io/datapolicies.md

 1. Organizations retain ownership of the data they upload to the framework.
 2. Users upload data to the framework on behalf of organizations.
-2. Users have complete control over how their data may be accessed by other users.
+2. Users have complete control over how their organization's data may be accessed by other users within organizations.
-2. Users may delete data from the framework.
+2. Users may delete their organization's data from the framework at any time.
-2. A forecast trial may require that data owners relinquish control of a copy of their data (optionally anonymized) to ensure trial fairness, transparency, and reproducibility.
-The terms of a trial and its data permissions will be fully defined before users contribute data to it.
-2. The framework will not sell the data that it controls.
+2. The framework will not sell, donate, or otherwise disclose the data that it controls without express written consent of the data owner.
-2. All non-public data will be securely deleted by the conclusion of the DOE funding period (June 30, 2021).
+2. All non-public data will be securely deleted by the conclusion of the DOE funding period (June 30, 2021) unless express written permission to retain it is obtained.

 Contributing data